adri27info/Slider/README.md

-# CarouselMejorado
+# Slider

-This is a js project based in scrolling images from right to left through an image carousel.
+This is a js project based on scrolling images from right to left through an image slider.

 ![Image text](img/app-preview.png)